MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 In general, the `mv-apply` operator can be thought of as having the following processing steps:

-1. Using the [`mv-expand`](./mvexpandoperator.md) operator to expand each record in the input into subtables.
+1. Uses the [`mv-expand`](./mvexpandoperator.md) operator to expand each record in the input into subtables.
-1. Applying the subquery for each of the subtables.
+1. Applies the subquery for each of the subtables.
-1. Adding zero or more columns to the resulting subtable.
+1. Adds zero or more columns to the resulting subtable.
 These columns contain the values of the source columns that aren't expanded, and are repeated where needed.
 1. Returns the union of the results.

 The `mv-expand` operator gets the following inputs: